livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 ## 11. Manager interaction contracts

 Storage Manager exposes persistence primitives only to [Graph Manager](../02-architecture/managers/07-graph-manager.md) and [State Manager](../02-architecture/managers/09-state-manager.md).
 It does not interpret schema, ACLs, or sync policy.
-All inputs are assumed pre validated.
+All inputs are assumed pre-validated.
 Storage Manager enforces atomicity, ordering, and durability only.

 ## 12. Readiness and liveness signals